merenlab/merenlab.org/_posts/anvio/2016-06-26-installation-v2.md

 ``` bash
 anvi-self-test --suite mini
 ```

-{:.notice}
-Note that the most up-to-date conda-available anvi'o version, which is currently `v5.5`, may differ from the most up-to-date stable anvi'o version, which is `v{% include _project-anvio-version-number.html %}`.

 {:.warning}
 **IMPORTANT NOTE**: You may need to activate the anvi'o conda environment every time you open a new terminal window.
 Depending on your conda setup, you will either need to run `source activate anvio5` or `conda activate anvio5` (this assumes you named your conda environment for anvio `anvio5` as per the commands above using the `--name` flag --if not, please replace `anvio5` with whatever you have used to name your environment).